 Ermal Garinger Academic Resource Center (EGARC)

-EGARC promotes the learning and teaching of languages, cultures and humanities at the University of Kansas through the use of technology and other instructional media.
-Students can check out approximately 12,000 audio and video items in over 60 languages, and German classes often meet in one of the Center's three computer labs.
-Furthermore, EGARC provides instructors with a materials development area that includes the latest in hardware and software; the Center also offers training in new instructional technologies and supports grant and research projects focusing on languages, cultures, and the role of technology in the classroom.
-EGARC also administers Foreign Language Placement exams, which help students who have prior experience with a foreign language identify the correct course for continuing study of that language at KU.
+The Ermal Garinger Academic Resource Center (EGARC) promotes the learning and teaching of languages, cultures and humanities at the University of Kansas through the use of technology and other instructional media.
+Students can check out approximately 13,000 items in more than 60 languages, and German classes often meet in the Center's two active learning classrooms or its computer lab.
+EGARC also assists faculty in the creation of Open Educational Resources, and supports grant and research projects focusing on languages, cultures, and the role of technology in the classroom.
+EGARC also administers Foreign Language Placement exams, which help students who have prior experience with a foreign language identify the correct course for continuing study of that language.

 Spencer Museum of Art

 The Spencer Museum of Art houses an outstanding collection of European art and artifacts; European painting is one area of special strength.
 Just as important for our students is the Museum's commitment to interdisciplinary learning and to strengthening, supporting, and contributing to academic research and teaching at The University of Kansas.
-Instructors in Germanic Languages & Literatures regularly visit the Museum's galleries and Print Room with their classes so that students have the opportunity to discuss art with Museum staff and draw connections between art and their coursework in German Studies.
+Instructors in Germanic Languages & Literatures regularly visit the Museum's galleries and Goddared Study Center with their classes.